-Farmers’ march: Delhi Police stopping Punjab vehicles from entering city, claims Akali Dal
+Farmers’ march: Akali Dal leaders Sukhbir Singh Badal and Harsimrat Kaur detained in Delhi

+Shiromani Akali Dal leaders Sukhbir Singh Badal and Harsimrat Kaur were detained on Friday while they were protesting against the three agricultural laws in Delhi, The Indian Express reported.

+The police also detained 12 more leaders from the party, according to NDTV.

-The party planned to lead a farmers’ march from Gurudwara Sri Rakab Ganj Sahib in Delhi to Parliament House on Friday.
+The party planned to lead a farmers’ march from Gurudwara Sri Rakab Ganj Sahib in Delhi to Parliament House on Friday to mark one year of the agitation against the contentious laws.

+“We have come here to give a message to PM [Prime Minister Narendra] Modi that not only Punjab but entire country is against his government,” Sukhbir Badal said before his detention, according to ANI.

+Badal alleged that his party workers were baton-charged.
+“Modi government and Haryana stopped our workers,” he added.
+“A peaceful protest was stopped.”

-The Shiromani Akali Dal on Friday claimed that the Delhi Police have sealed all the city border points and are stopping vehicles from Punjab.
+Earlier in the day, the Shiromani Akali Dal claimed that the Delhi Police had sealed all the city’s border points and were stopping vehicles from Punjab.

-The party planned to lead a farmers’ march from Gurudwara Sri Rakab Ganj Sahib in Delhi to Parliament House on Friday to protest against the Centre’s three new agriculture-related laws.

-The Akali Dal claimed that while Punjabis were being told that their entry was restricted, others were being allowed to pass.
+The party added that while Punjabis were being told that their entry was restricted, others were being allowed to pass.
 “Our peaceful voices have seemingly scared the powers that be,” the party said in a tweet.

 The march on Friday is part of widespread protests by farmers that have been going on since November.
 The agitators have sought the withdrawal of the farm laws passed in September 2020.

-Akali Dal MP Harsimrat Kaur Badal said on Friday said that she has been receiving phone calls of people telling her that the police were trying to foil the march to Parliament.
+Harsimrat Kaur Badal said on Friday said that she has been receiving phone calls of people telling her that the police were trying to foil the march to Parliament.

 “It’s an undeclared EMERGENCY!,” she tweeted.